James Wolcott (pioneer)

 In 1838, James Wolcott was elected the first president of the Maumee Council.
 He was elected associate judge of the Lucas County Common Pleas court.
-The Wolcott ships were a hit and helped launch Wolcott further into the local political scene.
+His shipping business expanded during the 1830s and 1840s and helped launch Wolcott further into the local political scene.
 In 1843, he served as mayor of Maumee.
 Wolcott was one of the individuals who helped assign Maumee as the county seat, as they believed in its long-term prosperity with river trade.
 Wolcott's effort helped construct a courthouse and county buildings within Maumee.
 In 1837, Wolcott donated a lot to St. Paul's Episcopal Church in Maumee, where his family worshiped and eventually willed the mansion after the death of Rilla Hull in 1957, final member of the family to reside in the Wolcott House.

 James Wolcott's political career expanded into his aid in founding the Lucas County Whig Party.
 Wolcott greatly supported Henry Clay, a whig, and named his fourth-born son after him.
 Serving as chairman of the Lucas County Whig party and traveling as a delegate to the state convention supporting Clay, Wolcott was disappointed when his wife's father's war comrade, William Henry Harrison, was chosen for the presidential nomination instead.

-Unfortunately, by 1850, James Wolcott's entrepreneurial success had faded.
-He was left to his farming duties, which pertained to chickens, hogs, and cattle and the growing of corn, wheat, flax, peaches, and apples.
-The sharp turn from canals to railroads left Wolcott with near nothing but his estate and family.

 In 1843, at 43, Mary Wells Wolcott died in February.
-James Wolcott married Caroline B. Davis in the November of the following year.
+James Wolcott married Caroline B. Davis in November of the following year.
 Mary Ann Wolcott, the daughter of James and Mary, took the lead of the household in the interim after her mother's death and after the divorce of James and Caroline.

+By about 1850, the decline of canal traffic and the rise of railroads reduced the profitability of his shipping ventures.
+Following the decline of his shipping business, Wolcott turned to farming, raising chickens, hogs, and cattle while cultivating corn, wheat, flax, peaches, and apples.
+The sharp turn from canals to railroads left Wolcott with little but his estate and family.